khusmann/sidd/README.md

 For an example of the sort of report that is generated, follow [this link](https://github.com/khusmann/sidd/releases/download/v0.2.1/codebook.html) to download an example report.
-Note that the example report may take a moment to load, as it generates a synthetic data set on the fly.
+Note that the example report may take a moment to load, as it generates a synthetic (nonsense) data set on the fly.

-Below is a screenshot of a typical run:
+Below is a screenshot of a typical run with generated synthetic data:

 ![screenshot of typical run](https://github.com/user-attachments/assets/c54f3c1f-49dc-4d7b-8d25-bc53a5d88914)